 While these Cyxus computer glasses may seem just like any of the others on this list, there is one fundamental difference — a lifetime warranty.
-Obviously, you can’t accidentally sit on them and expect them to repair your spectacles for free, but they will help you out with any damage that isn’t man-made.
+Obviously, you can’t accidentally sit on them and expect them to repair your spectacles for free, but they will help you out with any damage that isn’t human-made.
 If you’re looking for some reading glasses with a decent return policy, these are the specs for you.

 You can pick up the Cyxus blue light glasses for the price of $20 on Amazon.
-Can’t you just imagine sitting in front of a computer with these round spectacles?
+Can’t you imagine sitting in front of a computer with these round spectacles?

-Since a lot of these blue light blocking glasses all pretty much accomplish the same thing for computer users, the real struggle is finding a style that suits the wearer.
+Since many of these blue light blocking glasses all pretty much accomplish the same thing for computer users, the real struggle is finding a style that suits the wearer.
 Readers.com has a great selection of multifocal, fully magnified, and progressive lenses to choose from — all at a reasonable price.
 On top of that, each set of reading spectacles has multiple colors and styles to choose from, so you should be able to find exactly what you want.
 None of these reading options are prescription glasses, of course.

 39 Dollar Glasses — $39